 In its technical details, the Word of Faith system is a lot more complicated and time consuming to adhere to than Piper’s Christian Hedonism system.
 But there are similarities between the two systems.
 Here are three I can think of:

-1. Mind control: Analytical / biblical thought which might shine a spotlight on oppression is discouraged or prohibited.
-Instead, blame is place on victims of adversity and oppression.
+1) Mind control: Analytical / biblical thought which might shine a spotlight on oppression is discouraged or prohibited.
+Instead, blame is placed on victims of adversity and oppression.

 Perhaps you may be able to give examples or suggest more similarities between Piper’s Christian Hedonism and the Word of Faith Movement.
 Or maybe you would like to reflect on and share how either or both of these these sub-biblical movements have affected you.

 —For some comments made prior to July 1, 2022 that quoted from the post, the text in the comment that was quoted from the post might no longer be an exact match.

 —For some comments made prior to July 1, 2022 that quoted from the post, the text in the comment that was quoted from the post might no longer be found in the post.

 If you would like to compare the text in the comments made prior to July 1, 2022 that quoted from the post to the post as it is now (July 1, 2022), click here [Internet Archive link] for the most recent Internet Archive copy of the post.]